adlogix/zf2-opensoft-rollout/README.md

 ## Zend Developer Toolbar

 The module comes with support for the zend developer toolbar.
-Currently the toolbar only shows the list of features and enable status for a given user.

 ![zf2-adlogix-rollout zend developer tools](docs/rollout-zdt.png)

+:warning: The ZDT rollout comes with a quick toggling action, allowing the user to quickly enable/disable a feature by clicking on one of the listed feature elements in the toolbar.
+Make sure to only authorise these actions in development mode. :warning:

+An example of enabling the end points with BjyAuthorize: